AT&T court fight with U.S. Justice Department heads into closing arguments

 In hopes of preventing a court fight, AT&T proposed that for seven years it would submit to third-party arbitration any disagreement with distributors over the pricing for Time Warner’s networks and promise not to black out programming during arbitration.

 But smaller pay TV rivals called as government witnesses argued that this was inadequate.
-Warren Schlichting, group president of Dish Network’s Sling TV, argued AT&T’s offer was inadequate because it was limited to 7 years and HBO is not part of the proposal.
-(Reporting by Diane Bartz, Editing by Franklin Paul)
+Warren Schlichting, group president of Dish Network’s (DISH.O) Sling TV, argued AT&T’s offer was inadequate because it was limited to 7 years and HBO is not part of the proposal.